 WORLD TOUR

-Lifestyle: Vegan choices in clothing, travel and highlighting the ways that vegans spread their message through - activism, art, community etc.
+Lifestyle (any length): Vegan choices in clothing, travel, cooking, etc. and highlighting the ways that advocates spread their message through activism, art, community etc.

-Public Service Announcement (PSA): A short message in the public interest disseminating information quickly and efficiently, with the objective of raising awareness of, and changing public attitudes and behaviour towards, a social issue.
+Public Service Announcement (under 5 minutes): A short message or advertisement in the public interest disseminating information quickly and efficiently, with the objective of raising awareness of, and changing public attitudes and behavior towards, a topic related to veganism, animal rights, environmental protection, etc. Horizontal or vertical orientation.

 1. Individual films can be entered into several categories and filmmakers may submit more than one film.